wm-demoapps/BrightBank/README.md

   connector.email.default.email.transport.protocol : smtp
   ```
   ### App environment variables
   Register account with **Weavr (https : //portal.weavr.io/register)** and download/save weavr environment where it contains all the account/card/transaction keys and app tokens.
+Once registered with weavr, contact support to changes model for our user to use seamliess features of weavr (Account creation, transfer funds...etc).
   ```
   app.environment.apikey :
   app.environment.consumer_profile_id :